How To Join Chaffee County 4-H

 Chaffee County 4-H Clubs:

-Chaffee County has 8 community 4-H Clubs that meet in Salida, Buena Vista, and in Leadville.
+Chaffee County has 7 community 4-H Clubs that meet in Salida, Buena Vista, and Leadville.
 Contact us to see which clubs meet closest to you and match your interests the best.
 Plan to visit the club during a regular meeting as a guest to see if that club is a good match.

 Leadville: